temporalio/sdk-python/README.md

 The `shutdown()` invocation will wait on all activities to complete, so if a long-running activity does not at least respect cancellation, the shutdown may never complete.

+### OpenTelemetry Support

+OpenTelemetry support requires the optional `opentelemetry` dependencies which are part of the `opentelemetry` extra.
+When using `pip`, running

+    pip install temporalio[opentelemetry]

+will install needed dependencies.
+Then the `temporalio.contrib.opentelemetry.TracingInterceptor` can be created and set as an interceptor on the `interceptors` argument of `Client.connect`.
+When set, spans will be created for all client calls and for all activity and workflow invocations on the worker, spans will be created and properly serialized through the server to give one proper trace for a workflow execution.

 ## Development

 The Python SDK is built to work with Python 3.7 and newer.
 It is built using